Sanctuary city: Federal legislation

 On January 25, 2017, President Donald Trump signed Executive Order 13768 directing the Secretary of Homeland Security and Attorney General to defund sanctuary jurisdictions that refuse to comply with federal immigration law.
 He also ordered the Department of Homeland Security to begin issuing weekly public reports that include "a comprehensive list of criminal actions committed by aliens and any jurisdiction that ignored or otherwise failed to honor any detainers with respect to such aliens."

 Ilya Somin, Professor of Law at George Mason University, has argued that Trump's withholding of federal funding would be unconstitutional: "Trump and future presidents could use [the executive order] to seriously undermine constitutional federalism by forcing dissenting cities and states to obey presidential dictates, even without authorization from Congress.
 The circumvention of Congress makes the order a threat to separation of powers, as well."

 On April 25, 2017, U.S. District Judge William Orrick issued a nationwide preliminary injunction halting this executive order.
 The injunction was made permanent on November 20, 2017, when Judge Orrick ruled that section 9(a) of the order was "unconstitutional on its face".
 The judgment concluded that the order violates "the separation of powers doctrine and deprives [the plaintiffs] of their Tenth and Fifth Amendment rights."

-In December 2018 the Ninth U.S. Circuit Court of Appeals struck down a federal law that criminalized encouraging people to enter or live in the U.S. illegally.
+In December 2018, in United States v.
+Sineneng-Smith, the Ninth U.S. Circuit Court of Appeals struck down a federal law that criminalized encouraging people to enter or live in the U.S. illegally.
 The court said the law was too broad in restricting the basic right of free speech under the First Amendment to the U.S. Constitution.
 Opponents of the law argued that it was a danger to lawyers advising immigrants and to public officials who support sanctuary policies.